 Three Finalists Selected for New York AEM-Leopold Conservation Award

-Given in honor of renowned conservationist Aldo Leopold, the Leopold Conservation Award recognizes farmers, foresters and other landowners across the U.S. who inspire others with their dedication to land, water and wildlife habitat management on working land.
-The award is presented to landowners in 21 states in partnership with a variety of conservation, agricultural and forestry organizations.
+Given in honor of renowned conservationist Aldo Leopold, the Leopold Conservation Award (LCA) recognizes farmers, ranchers, and forestland owners who inspire others with their dedication to land, water, and wildlife habitat management on working land.
+The award is presented to landowners in 22 states.

-* Honorone Farm of Canajoharie in Montgomery County: Scott and Kathie Ryan operate a dairy farm where hay is harvested in a manner to protect and benefit wildlife.
-Cover crops, reduced tillage practices and buffer areas improve soil health, reduce erosion and protect water quality.
-Cattle are rotationally grazed on pastures with grasses selected to retain soil and provide higher quality feed.
+- Honorone Farm of Canajoharie in Montgomery County: Scott and Kathie Ryan and their son Justin operate a 90-cow dairy farm where they are committed to voluntary implementation of conservation BMP systems utilizing the AEM program.
+The farm’s use of cover crops, reduced tillage practices, and buffer areas improve soil health, reduce erosion, and protect water quality.
+Cattle are rotationally grazed on pastures with grasses specifically selected to retain soil and provide higher quality feed.

-Sand County Foundation, a national nonprofit conservation organization, presents the $10,000 cash award through the support of New York State Department of Agriculture and Markets, American Farmland Trust, Cornell Cooperative Extension, The Ida and Robert Gordon Family Foundation, USDA Natural Resources Conservation Service, Farm Credit East, New York State Agribusiness Association, and other sponsors.
+Sand County Foundation, a national nonprofit conservation organization, will present the $10,000 cash award with the support of New York State Department of Agriculture and Markets, American Farmland Trust, Cornell Cooperative Extension, the Ida and Robert Gordon Family Foundation, Farm Credit East, the New York State Agribusiness Association, and USDA’s Natural Resources Conservation Service.

 For more information on the award, visit www.leopoldconservationaward.org.